 Foley Wagyu Ranch is family owned and operated as well as a member of the Texas Wagyu Association.
-Our ranch is located in Brownwood, Texas.
-Foley Wagyu Ranch provides whole Wagyu beef of F1 (50% Wagyu) & F2 (75% Wagyu), meat to the public, in the Central Texas area.
-We believe that how the animals are handled and cared for, directly impacts the quality of the Wagyu beef.
+Located in Brownwood, Texas, our ranch provides whole Wagyu beef of F1 (50% Wagyu) & F2 (75% Wagyu) meat to the public in the Central Texas area.
+We believe that how the animals are handled and cared for directly impacts the Wagyu beef quality.

-Our Wagyu calves receive no antibiotics, growth hormones or animal byproducts.
+Our Wagyu calves receive no antibiotics, growth hormones, or animal byproducts.
 Our calves are raised with care and are given whatever they need, within reason!
-They are raised by their mothers on milk and grass until they reach weaning age.
-From there they go to the weaning pasture, where they have a specific ration, set by an animal nutritionist.
-In addition, they are rotated between two pastures.
-Both pastures are planted with native grasses, as well as, oats and winter rye grass, for the very cold months.
+Their mothers raise them on milk and grass until they reach weaning age.
+From there, they go to the weaning pasture, where they have a specific ration set by an animal nutritionist.
+Also, they rotate between two fields.
+Both pastures are planted with native grasses, as well as oats and winter ryegrass, for the frigid months.
 They are free to graze at their choosing!

 Foley Ranch decided to introduce Wagyu into our cattle's blood line because of its potential to improve the meat.
 Wagyu is a breed of cattle originated in Japan for its superior marbling quality.
 This in turn results in a more tasty beef and the added benefit of a healthy source protein related to the high oleic acid.
 Oleic acid is an monounsaturated fat which when substituted for fats and oils higher in saturated fat may reduce the risk of coronary heart disease.
 (FDA Constitute update 11/19/18).
 We breed registered Wagyu bulls to Black Angus cows and F1 cows, in order to produce F1 (50% Wagyu) and F2 (75% Wagyu) calves.
 All Wagyu calves are born on the ranch and remain here until taken to the processor.